 Before starting a project, you should establish code quality measures.
 This will allow you to create objectives that are specific, measurable, documented, and trackable.

-Although there is no one-size-fits-all approach to measure code quality, you can choose one that fits your business requirements.
+Although there is no one-size-fits-all approach to measuring code quality, you can choose one that fits your business requirements.
 For instance, you can consider the use of the CISQ Software Quality Model for your workflow.

 3. Follow a test-oriented management approach